 2. Amsterdam Zuid (South)

-One of the most prestigious areas, Zuid offers a mix of urban convenience and family-friendly amenities:[?]
+One of the pricier areas, Zuid mixes urban convenience with family-usable streets and parks:[?]

 - Vondelpark for outdoor activities